autosome-ru/ibis-challenge/README.md

 * To satisfy curious participants, along with the benchmarking protocols, here we also provide the software implementation of the train-test data preparation.

+# External dependencies

+For PWM scanning, the IBIS benchmarking suite relies on PWMEval (https://github.com/gio31415/PWMEval).
+We have included a precompiled PWMEval binary executable for x86-64 Linux distributions in the `cli/` folder.

+If you are using a different system or architecture, please follow these steps to be able to run PWM scoring:
+- Download the PWMEval source code from https://github.com/gio31415/PWMEval and navigate to the downloaded PWMEval repository folder.
+- Compile PWMEval (`pwm_scoring.c`) using the following command: `make -f Makefile` in the source code directory of PWMEval.
+- Update the path to PWMEval in benchmark_example.json (more details in the section "[Gathering benchmark files](#gathering-benchmark-files)").

+The most up-to-date version of PWMEval is included in the PWMScan package: https://gitlab.sib.swiss/EPD/pwmscan

+Note that the PWMEval way of handling Ns in nucleotide sequences is not fully predictable and we explicitly avoided such sequences in the IBIS data.

 # Offline validation scripts

 These scripts were intended to be used during the challenge to allow participants to ensure that their files are technically valid.